Here are some quick tips for using some of the statistical sources that were covered in the library instruction session:

 - Useful Documentation: Appendix 3: Limitations of the Data

 - Click on the Resources menu and select "The ANES Guide to Public Opinion and Electoral Behavior"

 - Some data are provided in both numerical and chart format.
 Additional data may be available about the demographics of respondents for each question.

-- Useful Documentation: Descriptions of each type of ANES study.
-Further information about methodologies used in individual studies can be found by going to the Data Center page and clicking on "Study Page" for the study you are interested in learning about.
+- Useful Documentation: Further information about methodologies used in individual studies can be found by going to the Data Center page and clicking on "Study Page" for the study you are interested in learning about.